DeFiCh/defichain.com/content/_index.en.md

         button:
           label: Join now
         helper: We’ll send you the most important updates.
 We won’t spam your mailbox.
 By joining our mailing list you agree to our [Privacy Policy](/privacy-policy/).
+        messages:
+          success: Thank you for subscribing!
+          error:
+            general: Oops!
+That didn't go through.
+            blank_field: This field cannot be left blank.
     closer_look:
       headline: Discover DeFi Blockchain.
 See your financial hurdles turning into a breeze.